michellevit/Theme-Toggle/README.md

 Option 2

-- Click the 'Code' button on the repo page → Download ZIP
+- Click the 'Code' button on this repo page → Download ZIP
 - Extract the ZIP anywhere (e.g., Desktop or Documents folder)

-### Create Shortcut Icon
+### Creating the Shortcut Icon

 You can quickly make a desktop shortcut with the included install.bat script: